nukopian/DBIx-Squirrel/README.md

 Connecting to a database using `DBIx::Squirrel` may be done exactly as it would when using the `DBI`'s `connect_cached` and `connect` methods.

+### Cloning database connections

-The `connect` method implemented by the `DBIx::Squirrel` package does, however, offer an alternative form:
+The `connect` method implemented by the `DBIx::Squirrel` package offers an alternative form:

     $new_dbh = DBIx::Squirrel->connect($original_dbh, \%attr);